N30Z3N/sinner/docs/modules.md

 * `--output`, `--output-path`: path to the resulting file or directory (depends on used frame processors set and target).
 * `--processors`, `--frame-processor`, `--processor`: the frame processor module or modules that you want to apply to your files.
 See the [Built-in frame processors](../README.md#built-in-frame-processors) documentation for the list of built-in modules and their possibilities.
 * `--keep-frames`: keeps processed frames in the temp directory after finishing.
 Defaults to `false`.
+* `--memory-usage`: Enables memory usage statistics in the progress bar.
+Defaults to `false`.
+Note: the option also can be applied in GUI mode.

 # GUI: GUI module
 * `--frames-widget`, `--show-frames-widget`: show processed frames widget.
 It shows all stages of selected frame processing.